 2.6 The Director, Student Services and Engagement or Deputy Vice-Chancellor (Academic) is authorised and may broadcast messages to University students where the request to distribute a message originates from an external organisation or individual. (e.g. from the Student Guild).

 2.7 The Director, Marketing and External Engagement is authorised to grant permission for the distribution of messages to individuals external to the University that are considered to be commercial in nature.

 3. Acceptable use

 3.1 Only the designated University email system and its approved components should be used in the course of sending and receiving email messages for University business.
 Specifically, freely available Internet email systems (eg Hotmail) should not be used for sending confidential University related material.

-3.2 Electronic mail may only be used in a manner consistent with other University policy (eg electronic mail may not be used in a manner which would be considered harassing within the context of the Anti-Discrimination and Freedom from Harassment - Governing Policy).
+3.2 Electronic mail may only be used in a manner consistent with other University policy (eg electronic mail may not be used in a manner which would be considered bullying or harassment).
 It must not be used to send and/or intentionally receive material that violates State or Commonwealth law.

 3.3 The University may, at its discretion use electronic mail as a formal means of communication with clients for legitimate University purposes.

 3.4 Electronic mail may only be broadcast to clients under circumstances where it is a normal part of work practice (e.g. a lecturer emails his or her students) or where authorisation from the Cost Centre Manager has been received.